dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/develop-in-the-cloud.md

 The dbt Cloud integrated development environment (IDE) is a single web-based interface for building, testing, running, and version-controlling dbt projects.
 It compiles dbt code into SQL and executes it directly on your database.

-The dbt Cloud IDE offers several [editing features](/docs/cloud/dbt-cloud-ide/ide-user-interface#editing-features) for faster and more efficient data platform development and governance:
+The dbt Cloud IDE offers several [keyboard shortcuts](/docs/cloud/dbt-cloud-ide/keyboard-shortcuts) and [editing features](/docs/cloud/dbt-cloud-ide/ide-user-interface#editing-features) for faster and more efficient data platform development and governance:

 - Syntax highlighting for SQL: Makes it easy to distinguish different parts of your code, reducing syntax errors and enhancing readability.
 - Auto-completion: Suggests table names, arguments, and column names as you type, saving time and reducing typos.